 It is also expected that there will be a noticeable increase in the surface humidity levels, especially during the nights of the first half of the week , with the formation of fog during the late night hours and early morning over the mountainous heights and the eastern plains.

 The lowest temperatures are around 10 degrees Celsius above the high mountain heights, especially the southern ones, while the temperatures range between 10 and 14 degrees in the rest of the cities of the Kingdom, including the capital Amman, while the temperatures range from 16 to 20 degrees Celsius in The Jordan Valley, the Dead Sea and the city of Aqaba.

-Light to moderate northwest winds will continue to blow during the coming days, sometimes active in the noon and afternoon hours, causing dust and light dust in desert areas.
+It is expected, God willing, that northwest to northeasterly light to moderate speed winds will blow over the Kingdom in the coming days, active at times in the noon and afternoon hours and will raise dust and dust in desert and open areas.